-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 The newly appointed team will find ways to make that safely happen.

-Most courts across Virginia officially reopened on Monday after the end of a judicial emergency order from the Supreme Court of Virginia.
+after the end of a judicial emergency order from the Supreme Court of Virginia.

 Unfortunately, Northam said, that means some eviction cases that been put on hold will be moving forward.